-ENGLISH: 8450, Studies in American Literature; 8455, Studies in Southern Literature; 8430, Seminar in British and American Literature (when an American Topic is offered); 8137, Introduction to Literary Theory (when an American Topic is offered), 8138, Special Topics in Literary Theory (when an American Topic is offered); 8150, Special Problems in English and American Literature (when an American Topic is offered); 8155, Special Topics in English and American Literature (when an American Topic is offered).
+ENGLISH: 8450, Studies in American Literature; 8455, Studies in Southern Literature; The following courses when an American topic is offered: 8430, Seminar in British and American 8137, Introduction to Literary Theory; 8138, Special Topics in Literary Theory; 8150, Special Problems in English and American Literature; 8155, Special Topics in English and American Literature

 HISTORY: 8700, Studies in Early American History to 1783; 8710, Studies in the Middle Period of American History, 1783–1861; 8720,Studies in United States History, 1861–1900; 8730, Studies in Recent American History; 8740, Seminar in Recent American History; 8750, Topics in American History; 8770, Studies in American Social History